 Sandra Sharma: The Float C Table has great customization options with the ability to choose from any Pantone color for the tabletop.
 We’ve recently established a partnership with a new glass manufacturer located just outside of Venice and Padua, making it possible for designers to get the exact color they envision for this piece.

-Kyle Rotter: The Float Collection is all extremely significant.
-Each piece is designed to look like an art sculpture while also functioning as practical furniture.
-We did a very interesting experiment with placing the Wood Float Lounge Chair in Central Park.
-Most individuals who passed by would question whether they could sit in the chair, which was our intention.
-Eventually, people started standing on it, and there was even a young ballerina who danced on it.
-The entire concept behind the Float Collection was for it to be so architectural and artistic that people wouldn’t realize it was functional furniture.
+Kyle Rottet: The Float Collection is all extremely significant as each piece represents the essence of Rottet Collection—light, elegant, understated and intriguing.
+Each piece is designed to look like a sculptural work of art while also functioning as practical, everyday furniture.
+We did a very interesting experiment with placing the Wood Float Lounge Chair in Central Park to gauge the response of people who happen upon it.
+Most individuals who passed by seemed perplexed and questioned whether they could sit in the chair, which was precisely the intent of the experiment.
+Eventually, people started standing on it, and there was even a young ballerina who gave an impromptu dance performance on it.
+The entire concept behind the Float Collection was for the products to be an integral part of the architectural environment that would not disrupt or distract from the surrounding environment—the products are intended to be light, airy, and almost overlooked as they float within their scene.

 Now that you have developed your product line, do you incorporate the pieces into your projects or primarily keep them in the marketplace?